-The landscape reflects social and economic development.
-Landscapes are shaped, in particular,
+The landscape reflects geophysical, social and economic development.
+Landscapes are shaped, in particular, by:

 Soil sealing is increasing and the soil is losing a considerable number of its ecological functions as a result.

-The expansion of buildings, roads and leisure facilities occurs, for the most part, at the cost of land used for agricultural production, the area of which has declined steadily in recent decades.
+The expansion of buildings, roads and leisure facilities takes place, for the most part, at the cost of agricultural area, which has declined steadily in recent decades.
 Meadows and pasture land and ecologically valuable structures in low-lying locations, which are particularly suited to cultivation, are under pressure from other land uses.

-The rationalisation of agriculture causes the more intensive use of the remaining land and the variety of agricultural land use forms declines.
+The rationalisation of agriculture results in the more intensive use of the remaining land and the variety of agricultural land use declines.

 Light emissions have been increasing globally for years.
-It has not been possible to observe night darkness with an intensive starlit sky on any square kilometre of the Swiss Central Plateau since 1996.
+It has not been possible to observe night darkness with an intensive starlit sky on a single square kilometre of the Swiss Central Plateau since 1996.

-Switzerland has a rich stock of extremely varied landscapes, some of which are natural and cultural landscapes of global significance.
-The Jungfrau-Aletsch-Bietschhorn region in the cantons of Bern and Valais has been on the UNESCO list of World Natural Heritage sites since 2001.
-Monte San Giorgio (Ticino) and the Tectonic Arena Sardona (Glarus) have also been classified as World Natural Heritage Sites since 2003 and 2008 respectively.
-The mire-rich pre-Alpine landscape in Entlebuch (Lucerne) was also included in the list of UNESCO Biosphere Reserves in 2001, while the Biosphere Val Müstair - Swiss National Park - followed in 2010.
+Switzerland has a rich stock of extremely varied landscapes, some of which are natural and cultural landscapes of global significance: the Jungfrau-Aletsch-Bietschhorn region in the cantons of Bern and Valais has been on the UNESCO list of World Natural Heritage sites since 2001, as has Monte San Giorgio in the canton of Ticino since 2003 and the Sardona Tectonic Arena in Glarus since 2008.
+The mire-rich Pre-Alpine landscape of Entlebuch in Lucerne was added to the list of UNESCO Biosphere Reserves in 2001, followed by the Val Müstair Biosphere - Swiss National Park - in 2010.

-Human beings have created different landscapes for centuries.
-Despite the 2.3% decrease between 1996 and 2009, at 37% of the total area of Switzerland, agriculturally-used land remains the predominant form of land use in Switzerland.
+Human beings have created different kinds of landscape for centuries.
+Despite a 2.2% decrease between 1996 and 2009, at 37% of the total area of Switzerland, agricultural land remains the predominant form of land use in Switzerland.

-Landscape fragmentation - the unregulated growth of settlements in undeveloped areas - has increased significantly since the 1950s.
-The appearance of the landscape is being increasingly transformed from an open landscape to a heavily developed and technologised one.
+Urban sprawl - the unregulated growth of settlements in undeveloped areas - has increased significantly since the 1950s.
+The appearance of the landscape is being increasingly transformed from an open landscape to a heavily developed and engineered one.